MicrosoftDocs/visualstudio-docs/docs/deployment/server-and-client-configuration-issues-in-clickonce-deployments.md

   You will have to configure *.manifest*, *.application*, and *.deploy*, for example, if you are using IIS where you have not installed the .NET Framework, or if you are using another Web server (for example, Apache).

 ## ClickOnce and Secure Sockets Layer (SSL)
- A ClickOnce application will work fine over SSL, except when Internet Explorer raises a prompt about the SSL certificate.
+ A ClickOnce application will work fine over SSL, except when the browser raises a prompt about the SSL certificate.
 The prompt can be raised when there is something wrong with the certificate, such as when the site names do not match or the certificate has expired.
 To make ClickOnce work over an SSL connection, make sure that the certificate is up-to-date, and that the certificate data matches the site data.

 ## ClickOnce and proxy authentication
  ClickOnce provides support for Windows Integrated proxy authentication starting in .NET Framework 3.5.
 No specific machine.config directives are required.
 ClickOnce does not provide support for other authentication protocols such as Basic or Digest.